spacesyntax/Rcl-simplification-/README.md

 This plug-in was developed by Space Syntax Open Digital Works (C) 2016 Space Syntax Ltd.

-The plug-in takes as an input a road centre line map and produces a a segment map optimised in terms of angular change and number of nodes in its dual graph representation. he simplification consists of two processes, which are recommended to be made in the following sequence:
+The plug-in takes as an input a road centre line map and produces a segment map optimised in terms of angular change and number of nodes in its dual graph representation.
+The simplification consists of two processes, which are recommended to be made in the following sequence:
 1. Simplification of angle
 2. Simplification of intersections